High-entropy alloy: Alloy design

 In conventional alloy design, one primary element such as iron, copper, or aluminum is chosen for its properties.
 Then, small amounts of additional elements are added to improve or add properties.
 Even among binary alloy systems, there are few common cases of both elements being used in nearly-equal proportions such as Pb-Sn solders.
 Therefore, much is known from experimental results about phases near the edges of binary phase diagrams and the corners of ternary phase diagrams and much less is known about phases near the centers.
 In higher-order (4+ components) systems that cannot be easily represented on a two-dimensional phase diagram, virtually nothing is known.

+Early research of HEA was focussed on forming single-phased solid solution, which could maximize the major features of high entropy alloy: high entropy, sluggish diffusion, severe lattice distortion, and cocktail effects.
+It has been pointed out that most successful materials need some secondary phase to strengthen the material, and that any HEA used in application will have a multiphase microstructure.
+However, it is still important to form single-phased material since a single-phased sample is essential for understanding the underlying mechanism of HEAs and testing specific microstructures to find structures producing special properties.

 Phase formation

 Gibbs' phase rule, $F=C-P+2$, can be used to determine an upper bound on the number of phases that will form in an equilibrium system.
-In his 2004 paper, Cantor created a 20-component alloy containing 5 at% of Mn, Cr, Fe, Co, Ni, Cu, Ag, W, Mo, Nb, Al, Cd, Sn, Pb, Bi, Zn, Ge, Si, Sb, and Mg.
+In his 2004 paper, Cantor created a 20-component alloy containing 5% of Mn, Cr, Fe, Co, Ni, Cu, Ag, W, Mo, Nb, Al, Cd, Sn, Pb, Bi, Zn, Ge, Si, Sb, and Mg.
 At constant pressure, the phase rule would allow for up to 21 phases at equilibrium, but far fewer actually formed.
-The predominant phase was a face-centered cubic solid-solution phase, containing mainly Fe, Ni, Cr, Co, and Mn.
-From that result, the FeCrMnNiCo alloy, which forms only a solid-solution phase, was developed.
+The predominant phase was a face-centered cubic solid-solution phase, containing mainly Cr, Mn, Fe, Co, and Ni.
+From that result, the CrMnFeCoNi alloy, which forms only a solid-solution phase, was developed.

 The Hume-Rothery rules have historically been applied to determine whether a mixture will form a solid solution.
 Research into high-entropy alloys has found that in multi-component systems, these rules tend to be relaxed slightly.
-In particular, the rule that solvent and solute elements must have the same crystal structure does not seem to apply, as Fe, Ni, Cr, Co, and Mn have four different crystal structures as pure elements (and when the elements are present in equal concentrations, there can be no meaningful distinction between "solvent" and "solute" elements).
+In particular, the rule that solvent and solute elements must have the same crystal structure does not seem to apply, as Cr, Mn, Fe, Co, and Ni have four different crystal structures as pure elements (and when the elements are present in equal concentrations, there can be no meaningful distinction between "solvent" and "solute" elements).